 Install and set up end-to-end encrypted messaging tools such as Signal, Wire, etc.

-[Telegram is very popular in China, but apparently, as of November 2017, it is being blocked, just as WhatsApp].
+[[ Telegram is very popular in China, but apparently, as of November 2017, it is being blocked, as is WhatsApp ]].

 Please, feel free to get in touch with us if you have any doubts or questions on how to implement the above points.